nheesele/carbon_emission_analysis/README.md

 |Software & Services|46544.00|
 |Media|23017.00|

 >The results show that *Electrical Equipment and Machinery* contributes the most, but its dominance is skewed by the turbine category.
 When considered broadly, *Automobiles & Components* and *Materials* represent industries with more diverse and widespread product emissions, indicating they may have a greater everyday impact.
+Noted that the *Pharmaceuticals, Biotechnology & Life Sciences* industry stands in 7th place, our medicine might cure us, but it’s not doing the planet’s health any favors.

 ### What are the companies with the highest contribution to carbon emissions?